How To Feed A Loon

 Onion – Chopped.

 Ginger garlic paste – Can be found in Indian markets or online.
-You can substitute 1 tbsp of finely chopped fresh garlic and 10 cloves of finely minced garlic.
+You can substitute 1 tablespoon of finely chopped fresh garlic and 10 cloves of finely minced garlic.

 Tomato purée – Can substitute tomato sauce.